The Marine Air Terminal Memorializes Pan Am’s Historic Legacy

 The Old PAHF Model has graced the MAT Rotunda for years.

-The provenance of the old model is unknown.
-It appears to date from the late 1930s or early 1940s, and the age of the Flying Boats.
+The provenance of the recently removed smaller Boeing-314 model is unknown, but it appears to date from the late 1930s or early 1940s, and the Age of the Flying Boats.

-When the Intrepid Aircraft Carrier Museum was founded in 1982, Pan Am donated a collection of models to the Museum, including a 707, a 747, and the B-314.
-None of the models were exhibited, and in 1986 the B-314 was moved to the Rotunda of the MAT where it was first hung as part of an opening ceremony for the inauguration of the Pan Am Shuttle.
+When the Intrepid Aircraft Carrier Museum was founded in 1982, Pan Am donated a collection of models to the Intrepid, including a 707, a 747, and the B-314.
+None of these models were exhibited, but in 1986 the B-314 was moved to the Rotunda of the MAT where it was first suspended as part of an opening ceremony for the inauguration of the Pan Am Shuttle.

-Several years ago, the Foundation retrieved the 707 and 747 models from the Intrepid Museum and loaned them to the Pan Am Museum Foundation (PAMF) for their exhibit at the Cradle of Aviation on Long Island.
-The models have since been restored by the Cradle of Aviation Museum and will be displayed by PAMF in their exhibit at the Cradle of Aviation.
-The old B-314 has now joined the other PAHF models at the Cradle of Aviation where it also will be restored and added to the PAMF’s exhibit.
+Several years ago, the Pan Am Historical Foundation retrieved our 707 and 747 models from the Intrepid Museum and loaned them to the Pan Am Museum Foundation (PAMF) for their exhibit at the Cradle of Aviation on Long Island.
+The models have since been restored by the Cradle of Aviation Museum and are on display in the PAMF exhibit there.
+The old B-314 model, recently removed from the MAT, has now joined the other PAHF models at the Cradle of Aviation where it also will be restored and added to the PAMF’s exhibit.

 The Boeing 314 by Atlantic Models, Inc.